 aneurysms, epilepsy, etc.).
 Their experiences ranged from personal diagnosis to supporting diagnosed family members and friends.
 The group also shared a passion for the outdoors, along with an unyielding enthusiasm for life.
 These commonalities inspired the idea of Outdoor Mindset.
 Now, the connections we make between others broaden the story.

-Membership is available for anyone that shares our passion for the outdoors and has been affected by a neurological challenge (including diagnosed individuals and their supporters).
-Joining Outdoor Mindset allows members to participate in our programs, gain access to special events, participate in exclusive giveaways, access
+The OM Community is available for anyone that shares our passion for the outdoors and has been affected by a medical challenge (including diagnosed individuals and their supporters).
+Joining Outdoor Mindset allows people to participate in our programs, gain access to special events, participate in exclusive giveaways, access

 member discounts & perks, and more.